Skip to main content

 Naming rules

 Names created in different ways have strict naming rules.
-These are not simply conventions — the compiler will reject programs that do not follow these rules.
+These are not simply conventions, as the compiler will reject programs that do not follow these rules.

 Name ofExampleRegular Expression